rrmckinney/fwx-wind/docs/source/windtests.md

 ```

-Read in cup data and split into the three different tests using time stamps recorded.
+We can now read in cup data.
+This also requires splitting the data into the three different tests using the time stamps we recorded manually.

 ```
     for i in range(0,len(c[0])):